ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 ### Check the User Access Key and Secret Key

 You need User Access Key and Secret Key to log in to your user registry using the Docker command-line tool.
-User Access Key and Secret Key can be created in Account > **API Security Setting** in the NHN Cloud Console.
+User Access Key and Secret Key can be created in Account > **API Security Setting** page of the NHN Cloud Console.

 * Only one User Access Key ID can be issued for a NHN Cloud ID.